saenzramiro/vue3-starter-boilerplate/README.md

-# Vue.js 3 TypeScript Boilerplate
+# Vue JS 3 Boilerplate

-This Vue.js 3 boilerplate is written in TypeScript and includes Pinia, Vue Router and Tailwind CSS.
+This Vue JS 3 boilerplate runs using Vite, is written in TypeScript and includes Pinia, Vue Router and Tailwind CSS.

 ## Customize configuration